11ty/eleventy-base-blog/content/blog/2024-05-01-cacophony.md

 author: jackson
 description: "A sonic installation exploring live networked media for Sound Pedro 2024"
 emoji: 💥
+navPhrase: "Sound can be cool and distressing - there's also {}?"
 ---

 # Sound Pedro 2024